-8.1 This Statement supports an application for planning permission which seeks the construction of a three-bedroom chalet style dwelling with a detached garage/store building on land to the west of The Hermitage, Parthins Lane, Tower Hill, Horsham.
+8.1 This Statement supports an application for planning permission which seeks the construction of two detached dwellings at The Fords, Bonfire Hill, Southwater.

 8.2 As set out at Section 2, case law confirms when considering whether a proposal complies with a development plan, it is not necessary to say that it must accord with every policy of the development plan and the question is whether it accords with the development plan overall.
 In addition, paragraph 3 of the NPPF confirms that the Framework should be read as a 'whole' and the Government's Planning Policy Guidance (PPG) states that any conflicts between the development plan should be considered in light of all material planning considerations including local priorities and needs, as guided by the NPPF.